Never Give You Up

-"Never Give You Up" was a single by Jerry Butler that reached no. 20 in the Billboard chart in 1968.
+"Never Give You Up" is a single by Jerry Butler that reached no. 20 in the Billboard chart and no. 16 in Canada in 1968.
 It was written by Gamble & Huff.
 Butler was also credited as co-composer.
 The song has also been covered by Eddie Floyd, Buddy Greco, Chuck Brown and the Soul Searchers, Leonard Julien III, Rod Stewart and The Black Keys.

 Background

 The credited composers on the single are Gamble, Huff and Butler.
 The single was released on Mercury 72798 in April 1968.

 The song spent 14 weeks on the Hot 100 chart, eventually peaking at no. 20 on July 6, 1968.
 It also peaked at no. 16 in Canada the same month.
 This track was also recorded at the Cameo Parkway Reco Arts studio in Philadelphia and featured musicians who would later go on to play on many groups' hit records recorded at Sigma Sound Studios in Philadelphia for such artists as The Spinners, The Stylistics and Harold Melvin and the Blue Notes.
 The personnel on the session included Norman Harris and Bobby Eli on guitar, Ronnie Baker on bass, Leon Huff on piano, and Earl Young on Drums and Vince Montana on vibes.
 The session was engineered by Joe Tarsia and arranged by Bobby Martin.